 Traits of an Enterprising Investor:

-- Extensive Research: Invests significant time and resources into analyzing potential investments.
+- Extensive Research: Invests significant time tearing apart balance sheets and evaluating management teams.

 Strategies:

-- Special Situations Investing: Seeks out unique investment opportunities like mergers, spin-offs, or distressed assets.
+- Special Situations Investing: Exploiting structural investment opportunities like mergers, liquidations, or spin-offs where the market is temporarily mispricing the outcome.

 Example: